13 Things You Have to Do Before You Leave For Vacation

 Collect spare keys

-Collin Quinn Lomax/Shutterstock"Don't keep extra sets of keys out where prowlers can find them," warns Long.
-Round up all your spare keys that you've hidden under doormats, ledges, or flower pots.
+“Don’t keep extra sets of keys out where prowlers can find them,” warns Long.
+Round up all your spare keys that you’ve hidden under doormats, ledges, or flower pots.
 Give the spares to a neighbor or friend you trust in case your house needs attention while you are away.
+Follow these genius packing tricks that flight attendants use.

 Keep up with appearances